 I had grown up around hospitals, doctors and diagnostic thinking and I felt very comfortable and confident.
 I knew I had found something important, and to me it was fun!
 I got a great education and began treating people.

-I have studied with many experienced herbalists and leaders in the field of Botanical Medicine.
-Peeka Trenkle, David Winston, KP Khalsa and Stephen Harrod Buhner amongst others.
+I have studied with many experienced herbalists and leaders in the field of botanical medicine, including Peeka Trenkle, David Winston, KP Khalsa and Stephen Harrod Buhner amongst others.
 I graduated from David Winston’s two year Herbal Studies program, studying biochemistry, botany, anatomy, physiology, pathology, and Chinese, Indian and Native American medicine (and mainstream medicine) along with a couple hundred healing plants and how to use them.
-I am constantly amazed and fascinated with the connection between plants, medicine and our health.
-I have treated dozens and dozens of people and I have seen incredible results.
-I have a connection to this field both through my physician father, my love of nature, and a love of art.
+I am constantly amazed and fascinated with the connection between plants, medicine and health.
+I have treated many, many people and I have seen incredible results.
+I have a connection to this field through my family, my love of nature, and my love for art.
 Medicine is an art.
 We should be poets and painters and musicians of healing.